 When does the Digital Markets Act come into force?

-The DMA is expected to come into force on 1 November 2022 and will start to apply in six months' time, in May 2023.
+The DMA came into force on 1 November 2022 and will start to apply in six months' time, in May 2023.
 From this date, prospective gatekeepers will have two months to inform the European Commission that their core platform services meet the gatekeeper criteria.

 After receiving these submissions, the Commission will have 45 working days to issue a decision designating the gatekeepers and their core payment services.
 Finally, after the Commission has made its designation decision, the gatekeeper will have six months to comply with the DMA's obligations.